ValentinJDT/React-Chrome-Ext/README.md

 ## Warning

-This type of project can't use React-Router, so you need to make your own navigation system (or use the)
+This type of project can't use React-Router, so you need to make your own navigation system (or use the current homemade system)